 The students develop their understanding of the political systems of ancient Rome and the impact they had on the development of western governments.

-The students are assessed on some questions in relation to a source and a GCSE style 15 mark essay.
+The students are assessed on some questions in relation to a source and a short essay question.

 the major character in the fall of the Roman Republic.